 McFarland State Historic Park & Florence Visitor Center

-McFarland State Historic Park has re-opened as a park and Visitor Center, and is operated by the Florence Main Street Program and the Town of Florence .
-The park is open Monday through Saturday from 9 am - 5 pm; and is closed on Sunday.
+McFarland State Historic Park is open on winter hours of 9 am to 5 pm, Monday through Saturday; park is closed on Sunday.
+The Park and Visitor Center and is operated by the Florence Chamber of Commerce .
 The Visitor Center offers free information on local and regional attractions and is developing exhibits for the park.
-Read Press Release about re-opening or See Photo Gallery.

 Introductory Park Video